koechkevin/react-use-barcode/readme.md

 The `useBarcode` hook takes two parameters:

 `value`: the value to be encoded as a barcode (required).

-`options`: an object containing options for the barcode generation (optional) The options parameter is an object with two properties:
+`options`: an object containing options for the barcode generation (optional) The options parameter is an object with properties:

-`height`: the height of the barcode image.
+- `height`: the height of the barcode image.
-`width`: the width of the barcode image. any option passed to [JSBarcode](https://www.npmjs.com/package/jsbarcode)
+- `width`: the width of the barcode image.
+- Any option passed to [JSBarcode](https://www.npmjs.com/package/jsbarcode)

 The `useBarcode` hook returns a base64-encoded string representing the barcode image, or undefined if the image has not yet been generated.